uboslinux/ubos-docs/sphinx/users/installation/raspberrypi.rst

 If you are not sure which model you have, consult `this page <http://www.raspberrypi.org/products/>`_.

-If you have a Raspberry Pi 2 or Raspberry Pi 3, go to :doc:`this page <raspberrypi2>`.
+If you have a Raspberry Pi 2 or Raspberry Pi 3, go to :doc:`this page <raspberrypi2>`, and for the Raspberry Pi 4, go to :doc:`this page <raspberrypi4>`.

 #.
 Download a UBOS boot image from ``depot.ubos.net``.
    Beta images for the Raspberry Pi Zero or 1 are at